dev-jianomads/tomoquickcal/README.md

-# Tomo QuickCal - Frontend
+# Tomo QuickCal - Telegram Frontend

 A React frontend for Tomo QuickCal that handles Google Calendar integration and user onboarding.
-Users can connect their Google Calendar, enter their Signal phone number, and the data is saved to Supabase for backend processing.
+Users can connect their Google Calendar, enter their phone number, and receive an SMS link to start chatting with @AskTomoBot on Telegram.

 ## 🚀 Features

 - **Google OAuth Integration** - Connect Google Calendar and Contacts
-- **Phone Number Collection** - Users enter their Signal number
+- **Phone Number Collection** - Users enter their phone number for SMS delivery
 - **Supabase Storage** - User data and tokens saved securely
 - **Responsive Design** - Works on desktop and mobile
 - **Clean UI/UX** - Step-by-step onboarding flow
+- **Telegram Integration** - SMS link to start chatting with @AskTomoBot

 ## 🛠️ Tech Stack